Amelie-Schreiber/lora_models/README.md

 ## Why?

 Well, since the Grassmannian and Grassmannian manifold learning is used in image analysis, and LoRA models are seeing a surge in applications to Stable Diffusion and similar text-to-image and multimodal vision models, the Karcher mean of two models seems to make sense.
 Also, the computation of the Karcher mean of two (or more) models doesn't appear to be very computationally expensive, as all computations in the above, for two relatively large LoRA models was carried out on a small personal laptop.
-The real extent of the applications to ensembe learning and knowledge distillation are still TBD.

 In the Low-Rank Adaptation (LoRA) setting, the update matrices $\Delta W_1^{(n)}$ and $\Delta W_2^{(n)}$ are decomposed into $A$ and $B$ matrices, $\Delta W_1^{(n)} = B_1^{(n)}A_1^{(n)}$ and $\Delta W_2^{(n)} = B_2^{(n)}A_2^{(n)}$.

 The $A_i^{(n)}$ and $B_i^{(n)}$ matrices can be viewed as residing in different subspaces of the original layer's weight space.
-They capture different aspects of the task-specific adaptation: $A_i^{(n)}$ captures the "direction" of the adaptation in the weight space, while $B_i^{(n)}$ captures how much the weights are adjusted along this direction.
+They capture different aspects of the task-specific adaptation.
 If we compute the Karcher mean of the $A$ matrices and the $B$ matrices separately, we're essentially finding the "average" direction and "average" adjustment magnitude across the two tasks.
-This could be beneficial in a multitask learning setting, where we want to find a "compromise" adaptation that performs well on multiple tasks.
+This could be beneficial in a multitask learning setting, where we want to find a average adaptation that performs well on multiple tasks.

 From a mathematical perspective, let's denote the Karcher mean of the $A$ matrices as $A_{\text{mean}}^{(n)}$, and the Karcher mean of the $B$ matrices as $B_{\text{mean}}^{(n)}$.
 They can be computed by solving the following optimization problems: